romkey/e-ink-clock/README.md

 # Hardware

+Eagle schematics and board are in the `eagle` directory.

+_The hardware is still in testing; I cannot make any promises about its suitability for any use or its reliability._

 Prices are obviously from the time I made this list.
 Links to parts are meant to show parts that have identical pinouts to the ones I used in the PC board layout.
 The specific items may become unavailable over time or the listings might even change to other parts with incompatible pinouts, so *please be careful to make sure you get parts with the correct pinouts* if you want to use the PC board - this is meant to be a guide to the parts and not a specific shopping list.

 | Part                               | AliExpress | Amazon | Notes |